-In this post I describe 10 off the beaten path destinations that I have visited through my job as an overland adventure tour leader.
-If you’re looking for some alternative travel recommendations, read on below!
+In this post I describe 12 off the beaten path destinations that I have visited through my job as an overland adventure guide and which you should consider putting on your travel bucket list this year.

 For me off the beaten path travel often means going to the middle of nowhere.
 Or going to a place where few others dare to venture, along a route that is not easy to take.